dents0/cloud-functions/listBucketObjectURLs/README.md

 Description
 ---
-Returns an array with the URLs of the objects stored in the bucket.
+Returns an array with the URLs of the objects stored in the bucket specified in the request.

 How to call
 ---